 How to find Error Fares

-These type of fares happen frequently and there are plenty of great websites (I use Fly4Free!) and chat groups dedicated to sharing them.
+These type of fares happen frequently and there are plenty of great websites (I use Fly4Free!
+Another great site is TravelFree for their daily travel deals.) and chat groups dedicated to sharing them.
 Sign up for alerts from your local airport deal sites (I use YVRdeals) as well as sites like Mighty Travels.
 Remember, when you find a deal that is too good to pass up, book it.
 Don’t hum and haw.
 Even if it is a year away, you can sort out the details.

 For more on error fares see this great write-up from Skyscanner.